Murat7Ay/Contextualizer/README.md

   - Seamless integration with the existing function processing system

 - **Modern User Interface**:
-  - Clean, modern WPF interface with dark/light theme support
+  - **Clean, modern WPF interface** with Carbon Design System
+  - **Dark/Light theme support** with consistent styling across all components
+  - **Welcome Dashboard** with quick actions and system statistics
+  - **Modern Toolbar** with icon-based navigation and theme selector
+  - **Card-based layouts** for settings and configuration screens
+  - **Enhanced Activity Log** with search, filtering, and real-time updates
-  - Tab-based content management
+  - **Tab-based content management** with dynamic visibility
-  - Real-time activity logging
-  - Toast notifications
+  - **Accessibility features** with screen reader support and keyboard navigation
+  - **Toast notifications** with progress indicators and action buttons
-  - Support for markdown, JSON, and XML formatting
+  - **Support for markdown, JSON, and XML formatting** with syntax highlighting
-  - PL/SQL editor with syntax highlighting
+  - **PL/SQL editor** with advanced syntax highlighting
-  - Markdown viewer with live preview
+  - **Markdown viewer** with live preview capabilities
-  - User input dialogs with validation
+  - **Enhanced user input dialogs** with real-time validation and progress tracking

 - **Advanced Function Processing System**:
   - Comprehensive function library with 50+ built-in functions